-In this self-led tour, we've given you six of the top birding locations in the Indiana Dunes area, as recommended by local birders.
-Scenic lakeshore drives, stunning sandy hikes, and spectacular birds are waiting for you to discover.
+In this self-led tour, we've eBird given you six of the top birding locations in the Indiana Dunes area, as recommended by local

 Need a little more guidance?
-The Backpacks for Birders program allows beginners or experienced birders to travel light by providing all the equipment and information they need to enjoy birding at the Indiana Dunes in a stocked backpack available to borrow at no charge.
+The Backpacks for Naturalists program allows beginners or experienced birders to travel light by providing all the equipment and information they need to enjoy birding at the Indiana Dunes in a stocked backpack available to borrow at no charge.